Impractical Jokers: Challenge format

 Prior to every challenge, the Jokers explain where they are and what the challenge is.
-Often (but not always) the cast member(s) performing the prank wears an earpiece, while the others have a mic in a covert location.
+The cast members performing the prank often wear an earpiece, while the others have a mic in a covert location.
 Cameras are hidden near the area to capture the action.
 The challenge location is usually a public area in or around New York City such as a city park, or store.
 The criteria of each challenge are the same for each of the Jokers competing in the round.
 If the Joker cannot or refuses to complete their task, they get a thumbs-down.
 At the end of the episode, the Joker(s) with the most thumbs down receives a punishment.
 The punishments cannot be refused, lest they be kicked off the show.